alejoceballos/kafka-study/README.md

 Since consumers know the topics they are consuming from, they have the information regarding the [Broker](#brokers) (server).

-Consumers don't stop working in case a broker fails.

 [Messages](#messages) are consumed in the order they were inserted in the [Partition](#partitions) (FIFO), but not in the order they were inserted between partitions.

+Consumers, by default, fetch Messages from the broker [Leader for a Partition](#leader-for-a-partition), but since version 2.4+ this behavior can be configured.

+Consumers don't stop working in case a broker fails, it will pull from an [In-sync Replica Broker](#in-sync-replica-isr) instead.

 So if:
 ```